Chart Color Schemes

 Aldinga shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Conversely, professional & technical services employed only 4.2% of local workers, below Greater Adelaide's 7.3%.
-Over the year to June 2025, employment increased by 2.9%, while labour force grew by 2.7%, leading to a fall in unemployment rate by 0.2 percentage points.
-In contrast, Greater Adelaide saw employment grow by 2.1% and labour force expand by 2.1%, with a marginal rise in unemployment.
-State-level data from Sep-25 shows South Australian employment grew by 1.06% year-on-year, adding 9,370 jobs, and the state's unemployment rate was 4.5%, aligning with the national rate of 4.5%.
-SA's employment growth outpaced the national average of 0.26%.
-National employment forecasts from Jobs and Skills Australia, released in May 2025, project a 6.6% increase over five years and 13.7% over ten years.
+Professional & technical services employ only 4.2% of local workers, below Greater Adelaide's 7.3%.
+Employment increased by 2.9% over the year to June 2025, while labour force grew by 2.7%, reducing unemployment by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project a 6.6% growth over five years and 13.7% over ten years.
 Applying these projections to Aldinga's employment mix suggests local growth of approximately 6.3% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment